 But according to the American Trucking Associations, at the end of 2018, there was a shortage of over 60,000 drivers from those needed to meet the high demand for freight services.
 And according to the Department of Labor, the need for truck drivers will increase by 5% between now and 2028.
 To keep up with demand and to replace retiring drivers, the industry will need to hire 1.1 million new drivers over the next decade.

 That means that top-notch CMV drivers will never have a hard time finding work.
 And recent numbers from the Bureau of Labor Statistics indicate that wages for truck drivers have increased in recent years, with a national average of $57,062 per year.
 The job security of truck driving can’t be beat.
+At Truck Driver Institute, we are partnered with over 20 carriers to ensure you are placed with a company that will give you the job you’ve always wanted.

 Driving a Truck Gives You Independence and Flexibility